How Much Does a 3PL Cost? 3PL Pricing Models & Fees

 Storage

-Storage fees are a key component of 3PL costs, and they can vary widely depending on how your products are stored and the amount of space they require.
+Storage fees are a key component of 3PL costs and they can vary widely depending on how your products are stored and the amount of space they require.
 Most 3PL providers offer different types of storage, each with its own pricing model, allowing you to choose the option that best fits your needs.

-Common types of storage fees include charges based on pallet space, shelf space, or square footage.
+Common types of storage fees include charges based on pallet space, shelf space or square footage.
 For pallet storage, you’re typically charged a monthly fee per pallet, which in the UK can range from £5 to £15 per pallet per month.
 Shelf space is often used for smaller items and might be charged per bin or per shelf, with costs ranging from £1 to £5 per bin per month.
 If your products require a large area, storage fees might be calculated by square footage, with rates varying depending on the facility and location.

 Several factors can influence your storage costs.
 The volume of goods you store is the most obvious factor – larger quantities will naturally require more space and therefore incur higher fees.
 The weight of your products can also affect costs, especially if heavy items require reinforced shelving or special handling.
 Additionally, storage conditions play a significant role; for example, temperature-controlled or humidity-controlled environments needed for sensitive goods, like food or pharmaceuticals, will come at a premium, often increasing the storage fee by 20% to 50%.